 Liz joined AMS in 2014.
 She facilitates marketing and business development, manages office and executive functions, and provides project support.
-Most recently, she assisted in the market analysis component for The Kentucky Center, and conducted the 2017 patron file analysis for New York Botanical Garden’s Adult Education Department.
+She assisted in the market analysis component for The Kentucky Center, and conducted the 2017 patron file analysis for New York Botanical Garden’s Adult Education Department.

 In addition to her work with AMS, she served for two years as Executive Assistant at the New Haven Symphony Orchestra.
 She participated in development efforts, leading the coordination of their annual gala auction, and conceived and implemented an “Architectural Sights & Sounds” initiative, as named by their Executive Director, which reconnected the organization to local architects and augmented giving for the 2015-16 season.